Taking A Step Back: The History of Drinking Water

 1.2 Drinking Cup

 In the 9th century B.C., a Spartan lawgiver developed a drinking cup that could make mud stick to its side.
-Later on, the father of medication, Hippocrates, invented a device called the "Hippocrates Sleeve," a fabric sack utilized to strain boiled rainwater, disposing of hoarseness and bad odor in the process.
+Later, the father of medicine, Hippocrates, developed a device called the "Hippocrates Sleeve," a fabric sack used to strain boiled rainwater, thereby eliminating hoarseness and malodour.

 Both the Greeks and Romans had exceptionally elaborate water-filtering systems.
-Their water treatment experts utilized various strategies to create clean drinking water, including Diophanes's strategy of putting macerated laurels (or other shrubs) in water and Paramus's drenching of a sack of pounded grain and bruised coral.
+Their water treatment experts employed various strategies to produce clean drinking water, including Diophanes's method of adding macerated laurels (or other shrubs) to the water and Paramus's technique of soaking a sack of pounded grain and bruised coral.

 Thus, in the eighth century A.D., an Arabian chemist named Gerber proposed using wick siphons to purify water.